 What is a brokerage?

 A brokerage is a company that acts as an intermediary between you and the stock market.
 They facilitate your investing through their organization.
+You need to open a brokerage account first and foremost before you can take steps to invest in Canada.

 How much money do I need to start investing?